jaspector

 Inspections are generally scheduled between 8:00 AM and 3:30 PM; 3-hour estimated time windows are published online on the day of inspection.

-Typical inspection sequence: initial inspections by trade phase, progress inspections during active work, and a final inspection prior to occupancy/use.
+Typical sequence: initial inspections by trade phase, progress inspections during active work, and a final inspection prior to occupancy/use.

-San Mateo County Building Permit FAQ
+Source: San Mateo County Planning and Building Department ↗

-Do I need a building permit in unincorporated San Mateo County, CA?
+01 Do I need a building permit in unincorporated San Mateo County, CA?

 A permit is needed when a building/structure will be erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted, or demolished.

-How much does a building permit cost in unincorporated San Mateo County, CA?
+02 How much does a building permit cost in unincorporated San Mateo County, CA?

+Building permit fees in unincorporated San Mateo County, CA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $191 (residential), $381 (commercial) per current Building Service Fee Schedule..
 Fees are calculated as: Sliding schedule based on review type and project characteristics (Easy/Moderate/Full Review categories), plus square-footage and valuation-based formulas depending on permit type..
 Plan check fee: 65% of the calculated permit fee is required before plan review begins.
 Additional plan-check charges may apply on resubmittal rounds..

-How do I apply for a building permit in unincorporated San Mateo County, CA?
+03 How do I apply for a building permit in unincorporated San Mateo County, CA?

-1. Apply for building permit online.
+To apply for a building permit in unincorporated San Mateo County, CA, follow these steps: 1.
+Apply for building permit online.
 2. County staff checks for complete submittal and initial fees (typically within 5 days for building permits).
 3. Referral and plan check by required agencies (Planning, Public Works, Fire, Civil/Drainage, Geotechnical) with a typical 30-day agency review target.
 4. Resubmittal and resubmission if comments are issued.
 5. Permit issuance after required plan checks pass and final fees are paid.
 6. Inspections scheduled; final inspection at completion before occupancy/use of the permitted area.
 7. Scope changes may trigger a revisions cycle.

-How long does it take to get a building permit in unincorporated San Mateo County, CA?
+04 How long does it take to get a building permit in unincorporated San Mateo County, CA?

-How do I schedule a building inspection in unincorporated San Mateo County, CA?
+05 How do I schedule a building inspection in unincorporated San Mateo County, CA?